dotnet/arcade/Documentation/CorePackages/Publishing.md

 Since the post-build stages will only trigger during builds that run in the internal project (i.e., they won't show up on public builds), there are some additional steps that need to be performed in order to test that the changes to the pipeline are correct, and that publishing works as expected.

-1. Publish a branch to the Azure DevOps mirror of the repo that includes the pipeline changes.
+1. Create a branch on the Azure DevOps internal mirror of the repo that includes the pipeline changes.
 1. Set up the "General Testing Channel" as a default channel for the internal repo + branch combination using Darc.

     ``` Powershell